What is the process?

 |Tax issues the balance sheet consist of non trade assets|

 In an asset sale, the buyer cherry picks assets and liabilities to purchase.
 This allows the buyer to leave behind assets or liabilities they don’t want.
-The selling entity retains any hidden or visible liabilities or problems which allows a selling company to sell off part of a trade or asset and continue to trade unaffected.
+The selling entity retains any hidden or visible liabilities or a problem which allows a selling company to sell off part of a trade or asset and continue to trade unaffected.

 A new company is often created with new owner(s) as shareholders to purchase assets.
 Any amount paid above value of separable net assets is ‘goodwill’ which is shown on the face of the new company’s balance sheet and amortised over its useful life which is typically around 5 years.
 The downside is that it comes with a lot of administration areas to cover such as company formation, bank account set up and items like statutory administration such as PAYE references, VAT references etc.

 From a legal perspective, where an Asset Sale is involved, the following is crucial:

 Due diligence – The information gathering process: information memorandum; buyer’s enquiries; data room; accountants’ report